entegral/auxilio/README.md

 #### by Robert Bruce

 Latest Deployment can be found [here](https://heretoauxilio.firebaseapp.com/?action=#/profile).
 This project requires the use of the [Auxilio Api Server](https://github.com/entegral/auxilio-api-server).
 The latest deployment of this project uses a free Heroku tier, so your login/signup may experience a 4-5 second delay as the dyno wakes from sleep.

+#### This app is a work-in-progress and its back-end will be migrated to AWS' API-Gateway, Lambda and DynamoDB.

 ## Project Proposal